Document Management System

 What are Good Documentation Practices (GDocP)?

 Different regional regulatory bodies, such as the FDA in the United States, the EMA in Europe, the WHO, Health Canada, and the TGA in Australia, have established comprehensive documentation requirements to adhere to Good Documentation Practices (GDocP).
 While some GDocP standards are codified by authorities, others are not but are considered part of cGMP, with an emphasis on “current.”
-They ensure that all records are precise, complete, timely, legible, traceable, and properly controlled.
+These practices ensure that all records are precise, complete, timely, legible, traceable, and properly controlled.

 Knowing the Key Principles of GDocP